rdeneau/gitbook-safe-clean-archi/domain-workflows/intro/4-algebraic-effects.md

 ## What's Next

 Since F# doesn't have native algebraic effect support, we'll need to implement the pattern ourselves using F#'s generics and object-oriented capabilities.
-Our main source of inspiration will be Brian Berns' [AlgEff](https://github.com/brianberns/AlgEff) repository, which is very comprehensive, with lots of programming tips, but also with programming elements to avoid, such as class inheritance and interdependent types (instead of types declared top-down, the regular order in F#), and also too complex for our needs.

 In the following sections, we'll see how to: